kubernetes/minikube/site/content/en/docs/start/_index.md

 brew install minikube
 ```

-If `which minikube` fails after installation via brew, you may have to link the binary:
+If `which minikube` fails after installation via brew, you may have to remove the minikube cask and link the binary:

 ```
+brew cask remove minikube
 brew link minikube
 ```